Fiona pinnata: Digestive system

 The radula is supported on a fleshy ridge that rises up from the floor of the buccal cavity, and extends in the antero-posterior direction from the oesophagus towards the anterior opening.
 The radula is long, linear, and strap-formed, and is composed of semicircular and crescent-shaped denticles (tiny teeth) of an orange colour.
-There are 40 rows of teeth in radula: 15 oldest denticles in the anterior end, then there are 22 denticles after the angle and three incomplete denticles in the sheath in the posterior end of the radula.
+There are 40 rows of teeth in radula: the 15 oldest denticles are in the anterior end, with 22 denticles after the angle and three incomplete denticles in the sheath in the posterior end of the radula.
 The radula formula is 0+1+0, which means that there is only a single central denticle in each row.
 There is a pointed spine in the centre, and 6 or 6-7 smaller spines on each side of the denticle.
 There are also sometimes minute spines at the base of denticle's outer margin.
 All the spines are a little bent, and have their points directed backwards towards the oesophageal opening.
 The whole length of the radula is 2.6 mm.

 The oesophagus is a short and rather slender tube.
 It leads from the upper part of the buccal mass towards, and opens into, the anterior margin of a distinct pyriform stomach.
 The stomach has the broad end forward, is placed above the reproductive system, and lies quite in the anterior portion of the visceral cavity.
 The internal surface of the stomach is not lamellated.
 The intestine leads from posterior end of the stomach, and is inclining slightly to the right side and passes backwards to the tubular anus.
 The anus is placed a little to the right of the median line of the back, immediately behind the heart.
 The intestinal tube is rather short, of equal diameter throughout, and internally plicated longitudinally.